Home | Contact Us | Island Tour

 Women of the Sea

 This is it, the finale of outrigger canoe racing for women around the world.
 This race ends the 9-month season of outrigger racing.
-Na Wahine O Ke Kai is celebrating their 30th year, so please join these outstanding women at Hale O Lono Harbor on the southwestern shores of Molokai as they compete in this 40 mile race to Oahu.
-What a fun way to start your day by watchng the sunrise and the start of race beginning at 7:00 am on Sunday morning.
+Join these outstanding women at Hale O Lono Harbor on the southwestern shores of Molokai as they set off on this 40 mile race to Oahu.
+What a fun way to start your day by watching the sunrise and the start of race beginning at 7:00 am on Sunday morning.
 The Finish line is fronting the shores of the Hilton Hawaiian Village.
 Event organized by Na Wahine Race Association.
 For more details visit http://www.nawahineokekai.com/

 MOLOKAI HOE CANOE RACE